 ……and many more

-For performing artists, the Technique provides an invaluable tool to diminish performance anxiety, fatigue, chronic pain, and increase expressivity, stage presence, and ease of sound production in vocalists and instrumentalists.
+For performing artists, the Technique has also been reported to help improve performance anxiety, fatigue, and increase expressivity, stage presence, and ease of sound production in vocalists and instrumentalists.

 Alexander Technique Lesson Plans

 *Prices are for Austin, TX - see below for other locations